 Golden home prices are not only among the most expensive in Colorado, but Golden real estate also consistently ranks among the most expensive in America.

 Golden is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Golden is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Golden who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-A relatively large number of people in Golden telecommute to their jobs.
-Overall, about 10.52% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.52% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Golden in 2010 was $35,584, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
 This equates to an annual income of $142,336 for a family of four.
 However, Golden contains both very wealthy and poor people as well.

 Golden is a somewhat ethnically-diverse city.
 The people who call Golden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Golden residents report their race to be White, followed by Asian.
 Important ancestries of people in Golden include German, Irish, English, Italian, and Scottish.